ChorosteckiLab/chorosteckilab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-The main aim of our lab is to understand RNA biology, by using computational strategies.
+The main aim of the <b>Computational RNA Biology lab</b> is to understand RNA biology, by using computational strategies.
 By combining computational approaches, high-throughput structure probing techniques and molecular biology experiments, my lab is expected to create a wealth of original information by unravelling novel, unexpected functions for RNAs from different species.

 We are interested in:
 <ul>